kognifai/IoT/IoT Documentation/Support for low bandwidth scenarios.md

 # Support for low bandwidth scenarios

 It is quite common for IoT equipment to be deployed in remote locations with poor and intermittent network connectivity.
-The Kognifai IoT platform has been designed with this in mind to reduce bandwidth consumption:
+The Kognifai IoT platform has been designed, with this in mind, to reduce bandwidth consumption:

 - The edge gateway will time multiplex data: All data received in a configurable interval (e.g. 3 seconds) will be buffered, compressed and sent as one package over the network.
 This gives better compression and less "chatty" communication over the network.
 - The Kognifai IoT platform uses a compact protobuf schema to define the telemetry data to be sent to the cloud, which together with compression reduces the payload sent across the network